gkovacs/gmail_status_unread_count/readme.md

     python gmail_status_unread_count.py

 You can supply a custom message in the first argument, and a refresh interval with the second argument.
-For example, the defaults are:
+For example:

-    python gmail_status_unread_count.py 'NUM_UNREAD new messages in my inbox.
-See http://github.com/gkovacs/gmail_status_unread_count if you want to be cool like me.'
+    python gmail_status_unread_count.py 'NUM_UNREAD new messages in my inbox.'
 10

 FAQ
 ---